Amazonas (Venezuelan state): Gastronomy

 In Puerto Ayacucho and in the interior of the state there are restaurants where the best dishes of the area are served: turtle prepared in its carapace, tapir, lapa; also fish of the finest qualities, such as morocoto, curbina, palometa, bocón, caribe, guabina, pavón and lau lau; among the birds: paují, wild duck, turkey and chicken.

-Different types of bread are also made: if the manioc from the yucca is not enough, you can try the roasted or fried green banana.
-It is worth mentioning that the mañoco is made with bitter yucca, in whose processing certain native implements are used such as sebucan, ray and budare.
+Different types of bread are also made: if the manioc from the yucca is not enough, one can try the roasted or fried green banana.
+The mañoco is made with bitter yucca, in whose processing certain native implements are used such as sebucan, ray and budare.

 In Amazonas, fruits such as pijiguao, tupiro, cocura, moriche, copoazú, curuba, manaca, pineapples and ceje are grown; the latter is harvested throughout the state, especially in the valleys of the Manapire, Casiquiare, Sipapo, Cuao and Ventuari rivers; from it, ceje oil is extracted, which has medicinal properties.